 As family law practitioners, we place a heavy onus on our clients maintaining a high level of respect towards their former partners.
 A respectful and cooperative relationship between ex-partners is encouraged but not always capable of being achieved.

-One couple in Calgary, Canada have taken a happy relationship after separation to new heights.
+One couple in Calgary, Canada has taken a happy relationship after separation to new heights.
 Enter Shannon and Chris Neuman, parents of two children who ended eleven years of marriage and a prolonged period of litigation with a picture of them each, smiles aplenty, outside the Calgary Court Centre.

 The “divorce selfie” has gone viral and at last count, Facebook attributed over 27,000 shares to the couple’s efforts.